jhudson8/art/README.md

 2. If you were given this art for \$1.00, would you be happy giving \$90,000 to those less fortunate knowing that you still earned \$10,000?

-If the answer to any of these questions is no, you should leave now, this is not a movie for you
+If the answer to any of these questions is no, this is not a movie for you

 ---